TheOdinProject/curriculum/foundations/html_css/the-box-model/the-box-model.md

 <div class="lesson-content__panel" markdown="1">

 1. [This video](https://www.youtube.com/watch?v=rIO5326FgPE) is a straightforward overview of the box model, padding and margin.
 Go ahead and watch this now; it informs everything else.
-2. Because the box model concept is so incredibly fundamental, check out [these sections from MDN box model lesson](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model#what_is_the_css_box_model).
-Read up to [Margins, padding, and borders](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model#margins_padding_and_borders).
-It covers the same material as the video above, but it goes a little further in-depth.
+2. Because the box model concept is so incredibly fundamental, let's dig a bit deeper with [this lesson from MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model).
+It covers the same material as the video above and will introduce you to inline boxes that we will explore in the next lesson.
 Pay close attention to the examples and take the time to experiment with their in-browser editor!
 3. [This CSS Tricks page](https://css-tricks.com/almanac/properties/m/margin/) has some further information about the `margin` property that you'll find useful.
 Specifically, the sections about `auto` and margin collapsing contain things you'll want to know.

 </div>